 Abuse, punctuated by truly idyllic childhood moments, permeated my world from birth until a culminating traumatic event that resulted in the dissolution of my immediate family when I was 13.
-From this moment on I struggled with severe social anxiety, and from this moment on I struggled with C-PTSD (complex post-traumatic stress disorder) and ED-NOS (eating disorder not otherwise specified, restrictive eating disorder/anorexia) until, through a lot of self-work, becoming entirely symptom-free from these disorders after over a decade of suffering with them.
+From this moment on I struggled with severe social anxiety, and from this moment on I struggled with C-PTSD (complex post-traumatic stress disorder) and ED-NOS (eating disorder not otherwise specified, restrictive eating disorder/anorexia) until, through a lot of self-work, becoming entirely symptom-free from these disorders after a lifetime of suffering with them.

 This was not without hiccups – a hospitalization for my eating disorder and a near-death experience as a result when I was 23, was a response to my grandmother’s cancer diagnosis and taking grief out on my body the year my grandmother lost her life to leukemia, was a wake up call.

 But in October 2010, at 27, came an ultimatum from those I love and respect most dearly, because my pain and the pain of those around me persisted.
 So I walked into a crisis centre and told them my story.
 In that instant, the trajectory of my narrative changed forever.

 It doesn’t define me but it does define my problem and has empowered me to make previously unimaginable change.
 Now, in my 30s, I enjoy a daily peace, general contentedness, and relative stability I once relegated to others and believed impossible for myself.